 Jennifer Fraterrigo (associate professor)

-Kaiyu Guan (assistant professor, Blue Waters professor)
+Kaiyu Guan (associate professor, Blue Waters professor)

 Dr. Guan provides solutions for real-life problems, such as large-scale crop monitoring and forecasting, water management and sustainability, and global food security.
 He uses satellite data, computational models, field work, and machine learning approaches to address how climate and human practices affect crop productivity, water resource availability, and ecosystem functioning.